With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 Wedge the savings card between the top of the cartridge and the bottom of the game port.

 Turn on the Nintendo and notice that the red indicator light no longer blinks, but stays on steadily.
 Also notice that your game is loading.
-Tada! ...
+Tada!
+Take a ...

 Press start to begin the first of many long video game sessions.